quicwg/base-drafts/draft-ietf-quic-recovery.md

 bytes_in_flight:
-: The sum of the size in bytes of all sent packets that contain at least one retransmittable or PADDING frame, and have not been acked or declared lost.
+: The sum of the size in bytes of all sent packets that contain at least one ack_eliciting or PADDING frame, and have not been acked or declared lost.
 The size does not include IP or UDP overhead, but does include the QUIC header and AEAD overhead.
 Packets only containing ACK frames do not count towards bytes_in_flight to ensure congestion control does not impede